ewfx/gaied-hackstreet-boyz/README.md

 ![Screenshot 1](link-to-image)

 ## 💡 Inspiration
-1.Automation & Efficiency:
+1. Automation & Efficiency:
 Businesses receive vast amounts of emails and documents daily.
 Manually sorting them is time-consuming and prone to errors.
 AI-powered classification automates this process, reducing workload and improving response times.

-2.Advancements in NLP & AI:
+2. Advancements in NLP & AI:
 With breakthroughs in Natural Language Processing (NLP) and transformer models (e.g., GPT, BERT), AI can now understand context, intent, and semantics, enabling accurate classification and routing.

 3. Compliance & Risk Management: